-Although there are some guidelines and principles for the design of auditory displays they are little used in reality and auditory display design remains an ad-hoc process (see also Lumsden and Brewster, 2001).
+Although there are some guidelines and principles for the design of auditory displays they are little used in reality and auditory display design remains an ad-hoc process (see also [17]).
 Skill, craft and experience seem to be the main factors for successful design.
-The results of a recent survey on common practice in the design of audio in user interfaces conducted by the authors supports this point of view (Frauenberger et al., 2007).
+The results of a recent survey on common practice in the design of audio in user interfaces conducted by the authors supports this point of view [12].

 In conclusion of the findings in this survey, the authors developed a set of requirements for a methodological framework to support the design of audio in the user interface.
-The following table summarises these:
+Table 1 summarises these.